suatkocar/suatkocar/README.md

 # Hello, I'm Suat Kocar! 👋

 ## 💻 About Me
-Aspiring Software Engineer/Full Stack Developer with a strong foundation in cloud development, advanced programming techniques, and information security.
+Aspiring Software Engineer with a strong foundation in cloud development, advanced programming techniques, and information security.
 Currently pursuing a Master’s in Computer Science at Manchester Metropolitan University, with hands-on experience in full-stack development and designing scalable web applications.
 Proficient in various programming languages, frameworks, and cloud technologies, I’m passionate about optimising user experiences and enhancing system efficiency.

 - 🌍 Location: Manchester, United Kingdom
 - 🎓 Education: MSc Computer Science, Manchester Metropolitan University